bhushan-dhumal/design-patterns/README.md

 2. **Structural** - composition of classes or objects.
 3. **Behavioural** - characterize the ways in which classes or objects interact and distribute responsibility.

+Design pattern can also be classifed by scope in below two category

+- Class
+- Object

 ## Creational
 ### Factory Method
 Define an interface for creating the object, but let subclasses decide which class to instantiate.